Tel: (416) 847-2560 x 238 | firstname.lastname@example.org

 In law school, Alexander worked with the Center for Research-Action on Race Relations on cases of discrimination and racial profiling by law enforcement, and on related complaints to the Québec Human Rights Commission and the Commissaire à la déontologie policière.
 He also co-developed the Faculty’s first Critical Race Theory course, and co-organised a public panel on criminalization of HIV non-disclosure.
 These experiences strengthened his interest in criminal law and his commitment to the pursuit of justice.

 Alexander was called to the Ontario Bar in 2015.
 In 2016, he joined Lockyer Campbell Posner, where his practice focuses on criminal appeals.
-He speaks fluent French, and has a working knowledge of Spanish.
+He speaks fluent French.

 Prior to joining Lockyer Campbell Posner, Alexander articled at the Crown Law Office – Criminal, where he developed appellate advocacy skills working on murder, manslaughter, assault, firearms and drug appeals, as well as inmate appeals and a Supreme Court of Canada intervention.
 He also assisted senior counsel on complex prosecutions of police officers, and conducted trials and appeals of provincial offences at the Ontario Court of Justice in both English and French.